 - Communication is the process of sending the containers along a conduit to a recipient

 Debates have erupted in the engineering literature about the meaning of the term technical debt.
 Is incomplete work technical debt if there had not been a conscious decision to postpone it?
 Is work performed shoddily to meet a tight schedule technical debt?
-The real problem is not ambiguity in the term technical debt; rather, it is that the term is only a metaphor.
+The real problem isn’t ambiguity in the term technical debt; rather, it is that the term is only a metaphor.
 With regard to the technical debt metaphor, the range of possible interpretations is somewhat wider than some would like.
 Nearly all metaphors are subject to such problems.

 It is this problem—a problem of all metaphors—that accounts for much of the difficulty enterprises have when they try to control technical debt.

 But let’s turn now to a closer examination of the two most important unintended associations—principal and interest.
 We begin with principal next time.

-[Falessi 2014] Falessi, D., P. Kruchten, R.L.
-Nord, I. Ozkaya.
+[Falessi 2014] D. Falessi, Philippe Kruchten, Robert L. Nord, and Ipek Ozkaya.
 “Technical Debt at the Crossroads of Research and Practice: Report on the Fifth International Workshop on Managing Technical Debt,” ACM SIGSOFT Software Engineering Notes 39:2, 31-33, 2014.

-Available: here Retrieved: March 16, 2017
+Available: here; Retrieved: March 16, 2017

 The classic and fundamental study of metaphor.
 Order from Amazon

-Available: here Retrieved: October 2, 2017
+Available: here; Retrieved: October 2, 2017